biuh-dt/biuh-dt.github.io/workshop/README.md

 <br>

 ## 7. Assessment and Evaluation Mechanism
 Workshop organization and delivery are key assessment components for annual staff performance evaluations.
 A standardized workshop effectiveness evaluation system will be officially launched in the future.
-The initial evaluation will adopt astudent feedback questionnaire form to assess workshop quality and practical effectiveness.
+The initial evaluation will adopt a student feedback questionnaire form to assess workshop quality and practical effectiveness.

 <br>